 The status of biodiversity is assessed using several core indicators.
 Each indicator focuses on one important aspect of the complex issue.
-In addition to providing an indicator-based evaluation of the abundance of selected functional groups of coastal fish, this indicator also contributes to the overall biodiversity assessment to be completed in 2018 along with the other biodiversity core indicators.
+In addition to providing an indicator-based evaluation of the abundance of selected functional groups of coastal fish, this indicator also contributes to the overall biodiversity assessment along with the other biodiversity core indicators.